ksmooi/ai_power/README.md

 # AI Power

 AI technology is advancing at lightning speed, with new algorithms and AI libraries emerging and evolving constantly.
-To empower more people to master the latest AI innovations and actively participate in open-source projects, I created AI Power Source.
+To empower more people to master the latest AI innovations and actively participate in open-source projects, I created AI Power.
 Join us in exploring the cutting-edge of AI technology and contribute to shaping the future!

 ## Article Categories